Vagraw11/starter-academic/content/authors/admin/_index.md

 ---

 Hello!
-I am a graduate student specializing in imaging and biophotonics.
-I specifically work on understanding the role of 3D genome architecture in stem cells to enhance regenerative outcomes.
+I recently finished my Ph.D. in Biomedical Engineering at Northwestern University.
+I specifically worked on understanding the role of 3D genome architecture in stem cells to enhance regenerative outcomes.
 As a researcher, I have been trained in chromatin imaging and performing functional genomics experiments.
-An important part of my job is to creatively design experiments to test a given hypothesis and interpret data using suitable visualization tools.

-Outside the lab, I spend my time reading non-fiction books and enjoy abstract painting.
-Additionally, I like capturing the beauty of nature (with my Google Pixel) as I am biking to work.
+Stay tuned for more updates!